-- REQ 9 FRM shall represent seasonal as well as regional coverage, if possible both FYI and MYI and both hemispheres.
-In particular, there is a dramatic lack of measurements in Antarctica and of summer measurements. - REQ 10 FRM shall consist of long enough time series, e.g. few days long or yearly regional/seasonal acquisitions, to be able to detect anomalies in the evolution of the in-situ/altimetry data comparison metric (namely RMSE). - REQ 11 FRM shall provide as far as possible the necessary parameters to retrieve the Sea Ice Thickness and the Snow Depth (e.g., two of the following parameters: SIT, SD, FBice, FBtotal, draft, SITtotal, FBKu 'total' means including SD).
+- REQ 8 FRM shall be acquired as far as possible in geographic positions that optimize the number of over-flights by the considered satellite orbit (eg for S3, bellow 81.4° but as close as possible to this high latitude, and if possible, at a S3A/S3B crossing). - REQ 9 FRM shall represent seasonal as well as regional coverage, if possible both FYI and MYI and both hemispheres.
+In particular, there is a dramatic lack of measurements in Antarctica and of summer measurements. - REQ 10 FRM shall consist of long enough time series, e.g. few days long or yearly regional/seasonal acquisitions, to be able to detect anomalies in the evolution of the in-situ/altimetry data comparison metric (namely RMSE). - REQ 11 FRM shall provide as far as possible the necessary parameters to retrieve the Sea Ice Thickness and the Snow Depth (e.g., two of the following parameters: SIT, SD, FB{ice}, FB{total}, draft, SIT{total}, FB{Ku} 'total' means including SD).